Autopsy of myocardial infarction

 Example of a normal report:

 - In the myocardium, there is no evidence of fresh lesion.
-No scar is seen.
-The myocardium has a homogeneous reddish brown color, without signs of postinfarction scarring or signs of acute infarction.
+(The myocardium has normal texture and a homogeneous reddish brown color.
+No inflammation or scarring.)

 - See also: General notes on reporting